MasterChef Indonesia: Season 8 (2021)

 The first episode of the 8th season aired on 29 May 2021.
 All three previous judges returned in this season.
 The number of contestants decreased from 20 to 18.

 Although Olivia was given a second chance to be back in the competition as a Black Team member, she decided to withdraw as she felt overwhelmed by the competition.

 The winner was Jesselyn Lauwreen from Medan, making her the second Sumatran to win the title.
 Nadya Puteri from Jakarta was the runner-up.

 Top 18

 Season 9 (2022)

 MasterChef Indonesia Season 9 has aired since 22 January 2022, with all three judges returning.
 The number of finalists increased from the previous 18 to 22 contestants.

 This season introduces a new format during the audition round.
 If all three of the judges give a "yes" to a contestant, that contestant will wear a white apron and automatically proceed to the Gallery.
 However, if only two out of the three judges give a "yes", then the contestant will have to wear a gray apron and go to the Bootcamp round before the gallery.

 The winner of this season was 24-year-old Cheryl Puteri Gunawan, with Palitho Aventus Simanjuntak as the runner-up.

 Top 22

 Season 10 (2022-2023)

 The 10th season premiered on 24 December 2022 with all 3 returning judges.
 The number of contestants increased from 22 to 24.

+The winner is 28-year-old Gio Vergio from Jakarta, with 22-year-old Ami Prachaya from Bogor as runner-up.

 Top 24

+Season 11 (2023)

+The 11th season premiered on 26 August 2023 with all 3 returning judges.
+The number of contestants remained the same from last season at 24.
+This is the final season for Arnold Poernomo as judge.
+Belinda Christina from Malang was declared the winner in this season, with Kiki Singarimbun from Medan as runner-up.

+Top 24

+Season 12 (2025)

+The 12th season premiered on 8 February 2025 with Juna Rorimpandey & Renatta Moeloek along with new judge Rudy Choirudin, replacing Arnold Poernomo.
+The number of contestants increased from 24 to 25.
+Fajar Gusti Pangestu, a 25-year-old entrepreneur from Tabanan was declared the winner in this season, with 33-year-old Putu Hovit Yusmanjia from Gianyar as the runner-up.